56

 Below Average Value

-Key strengths include strong earnings premium over high school graduates, manageable debt relative to earnings.
-However, the data also shows a 19.8% graduation rate and concerning loan repayment rates and a long payback period.
+What it has going for it: a strong earnings premium over high school graduates, manageable debt relative to earnings.
+What to keep an eye on: its 19.8% graduation rate, concerning loan repayment rates, a long payback period.

-Median debt of $10,988 is very manageable against $46,498 in annual earnings - well within the financial advisor rule of thumb that total debt should not exceed first-year salary.
+On debt, you can breathe a little easier here.
+A median $10,988 owed against $46,498 in annual earnings is very manageable - comfortably inside the advisor rule of thumb that total debt should not exceed first-year salary.

 Rankings & Links